Asayl01/Joint_State_and_Kinematics_Control_Task/README.md

-# Joint State and Kinematics Control Task
+# Joint State and Kinematics Control

 Controlling the robot arm in ROS2 either manually using joint_state_publisher or automatically using MoveIt with kinematics, in both simulation and hardware.